 In August 2019, we entered into two facility agreements for working capital loans with a commercial bank, which provide for (i) a one-year revolving loan of RMB18.5 million (US\$2.6 million) and (ii) a one-year revolving loan of US\$1.6 million, respectively.
 We provide corporate guarantee and deposits as pledge to secure our obligations under this revolving loan.
 The interest rate of this loan facility was the benchmark interest rate determined by the People's Bank of China for loans over one year granted by financial institutions plus 0.97% per annum.
-This loan was subsequently renewed in September 2019 and

-August 2020.
-The interest rate of these facilities is 3.60% per annum, and the one-year revolving loan of US\$1.6 million was replaced by a one-year revolving loan of RMB11.5 million (US\$1.8 million).
-As of December 31, 2020, the total outstanding amount of the revolving loans was RMB30.0 million (US\$4.6 million).
+This loan was subsequently renewed in September 2019 and August 2020.
+The one-year revolving loan of US\$1.6 million was replaced by a one-year revolving loan of RMB11.5 million (US\$1.8 million).
+The interest rate of these facilities is 3.60% per annum and reduced to 3.00% in August 2021.
+As of December 31, 2021, the total outstanding amount of the revolving loans was RMB17.0 million (US\$2.7 million).

 In October 2019, we entered into a one-year facility agreement for working capital loans with a commercial bank, which provides for (i) US\$15.0 million standby documentary credit facilities, (ii) US\$10.0 million combined limit for pre-shipment buyer loan and revolving loan, and (iii) US\$1.0 million overdraft facilities.
 We provide corporate guarantee and bank deposits as pledge to secure our obligations under these loan facilities.
-For the pre-shipment buyer loan, the interest rate is at either (i) HIBOR plus 3.85% per annum if the loan is drawn down in HK\$, or (ii) LIBOR plus 3.85% per annum if the loan is drawn down in HK\$, or (ii) LIBOR plus 4.25% per annum if the loan is drawn down in US\$.
+In March 2021, this loan was subsequently amended, which provides for (i) US\$15.0 million combined limit for pre-shipment buyer loan and post-shipment buyer loan, (ii) US\$6.0 million revolving loan, and (iii) US\$1.0 million overdraft facilities.
+For the pre-shipment buyer loan and post-shipment buyer loan, the interest rate is at either (i) HIBOR plus 3.85% per annum if the loan is drawn down in HK\$, or (ii) LIBOR plus 3.85% per annum if the loan is drawn down in US\$.
+For the revolving loan, the interest rate is at either (i) HIBOR plus 4.25% per annum if the loan is drawn down in US\$.
 For the overdraft facility, the interest rate is at the bank's US\$ best lending rate.
-The total outstanding amount of these loan facilities was US\$5.0 million as of December 31, 2020.
+We had no outstanding balance under these loan facilities as of December 31, 2021.

 In December 2019, we entered into a facility agreement for working capital loans with a commercial bank, which provide for a half-year revolving loan of RMB50.0 million (US\$7.0 million).
 We provide corporate guarantee and accounts receivable of certain subsidiaries to secure our obligations.
-It was subsequently renewed and amended in December 2020.
-The interest rate of this facility is 6.35%.
-As of December 31, 2020, the total outstanding amount of this revolving loan was RMB50.0 million (US\$7.6 million).
+It was subsequently renewed and amended in December 2020 and December 2021.

+The amended agreement provides for a half-year revolving loan of RMB80.0 million (US\$12.6 million).
+The interest rate of this facility was 6.35% and reduced to 6.25% in December 2021.
+As of December 31, 2021, the total outstanding amount of this revolving loan was RMB80.0 million (US\$12.6 million).

 In December 2019, we entered into a facility agreement for working capital loans with a commercial bank, which provide for one-year revolving loan of RMB50.0 million (US\$7.0 million).
 We provide corporate guarantee and deposits as pledge to secure our obligations under this revolving loan.
 It was subsequently renewed and amended in December 2020.
-The interest rate of this loan facility was subsequently amended to 3.13% per annum.
-As of December 31, 2020, the total outstanding amount of this revolving loan was RMB50.0 million (US\$7.6 million).
+The interest rate of this loan facility was subsequently amended to 3.00% per annum.
+As of December 31, 2021, the total outstanding amount of this revolving loan was RMB50.0 million (US\$7.9 million).